Lamb board sets goal of 2% demand growth per year 29170Lamb board sets goal of 2% demand growth per year

-“Using these core strategies, the ALB will create budgets and annual work plans to achieve the goals and initiatives set by the Long-Range Plan.
-America’s lamb producers are excited about the work we’ll be doing over the next several years to increase the demand not just for lamb, but specifically for American Lamb,” Percival says.
+“Using these core strategies, the ALB will create budgets and annual work plans to achieve the goals and initiatives set by the long-range plan.
+America’s lamb producers are excited about the work we’ll be doing over the next several years to increase the demand not just for lamb but, specifically, for American lamb,” Percival said.

 “We trust that other stakeholders and allied industry partners will seek opportunities to align their plans with this plan and find ways to support the industry-wide objectives.
-We all benefit when we focus our efforts to build demand for American Lamb,” Percival says.
+We all benefit when we focus our efforts to build demand for American lamb,” Percival said.

 You May Also Like